Tuesday, September 23, 2025

 Before getting into discussing Duesberg's theories, Kennedy diverts to talking about Gallo and his "den of thieves."

 I have met Gallo (and Fauci and, briefly, Montagnier).
 In contrast to Fauci and Montagnier, I would characterize Gallo as being a vampire.
-Well after the world had pegged Gallo as dishonest in the discovery of HIV, I saw him make a fascinating presentation of the role of a protein called "tat" in the origin of Kaposi's sarcoma.
+Well after the world had pegged Gallo as dishonest in the discovery of HIV, I saw him make a fascinating presentation of the role of a protein called "tat" in the promotion of Kaposi's sarcoma.
 I was impressed.
 Those conclusions turned out to be an artifact, so even that nod of acclaim that I was giving to Gallo, evaporated.
 Such egotistical, unethical researchers as Gallo set back research and stain science.

 Kennedy's narrative doesn't do justice to the seedy tale of Gallo's (temporary) stealing of the discovery of HIV, the monetizing of early HIV testing, and the French tragedy in refusing to use the early testing.
 The French prime minister was charged for crimes in this matter and acquitted.
 The French health minister was convicted of manslaughter, and the director of France's National Blood Center served four years in prison.